422 North High Street

 2014: Work monkish nights as a baker handcrafting artisan loaves by the whirling calm of a hobart mixer, the swooshing hum of a convection oven and the dim dim illumination humbly proffered by dim lights; work days as an Adjunct Professor of Photography at University of Dayton, Wright State University and Antioch College.
 Sleep when the baby sleeps.

 2013: Move to the tiny arboreal village of Yellow Springs.
 Spend the year driving an hour and a half each way to serve as Visiting Assistant Professor and Head of Photography at the Art Academy of Cincinnati.
 Suffer delusions; convinced I’m an angel.
-August Frederick Townes born December 1st.
+August Frederick Townes born December 1; life given meaning.

 2011-2012: Receive an Ohio Arts Council Individual Excellence Award for photography.
 Begin working as Adjunct Professor of Photography at Art Academy of Cincinnati and Adjunct Professor and Coordinator of Photography at Edison Community College.
 Continue cafe job, keep making the art.

 2010: Work counter intel at local cafe.
 Make art in my studio.

 2007-2008: Get a job pushing book full-time in the graduate library; care and maintain a collection of 4 million books with a great group of dedicated book pushers.
 Move out to tiny Tokyo sized apartment in the back of someone’s house; granted access to the basement, set up darkroom and studio.